 OJP considers programs and practices to be evidence-based when their effectiveness has been demonstrated by causal evidence, generally obtained through one or more outcome evaluations.
 Causal evidence documents a relationship between an activity or intervention (including technology) and its intended outcome, including measuring the direction and size of a change, and the extent to which a change may be attributed to the activity or intervention.
 Causal evidence depends on the use of scientific methods to rule out, to the extent possible, alternative explanations for the documented change.
 The strength of causal evidence, based on the factors described above, will influence the degree to which OJP considers a program or practice to be evidence-based.
 The OJP CrimeSolutions.gov website is one resource that applicants may use to find information about evidence-based programs in criminal justice, juvenile justice, and crime victim services.

 B. Federal Award Information

-OVC expects to make up to 13 awards of up to \$750,000 each, with an estimated total amount awarded of up to \$10,000,000.
-OVC expects to make awards for a 36-month period of performance, to begin on October 1, 2017.
+OVC expects to make an unspecified number of awards from \$25,000 to \$250,000, for an estimated total of \$1,500,000 for a 12-36 month performance period, beginning on October 1, 2017.